allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Normally, commitments are managed in the Commitments Board module due to its greater functionality.

-However, to enter commitments directly from the LRS, the fol owing is the best way: 1.
+However, to enter commitments directly from the LRS, the following is the best way: 1.
 On the person/date block, right-click and select Add Commitment 2.
 Notice the date and person are already filled in.
 Enter the remaining data and click Save and Close.

 Edit a Commitment